PlanetQuest

 How many stars have planets around them?

 A little less than 1% of the stable sunlike stars in the solar neighborhood have giant inner planets orbiting them.
 This statistic is the result primarily of the survey done by the radial velocity method of detecting extrasolar planets.
 The statistics of outer giant planets (like Jupiter) around other stars have yet to be constrained, and no-one has found a terrestrial-sized planet around another sunlike (dwarf) star yet (although large-terrestrial-mass planets have been found around pulsars, which are exploded giant stars).
-So about one in 100 stars have giant inner planets, and about 7% of these will be orbiting edge-on (in the line-of-sight between the star and Earth) so that we can detect a transit.
+So about 1% of stars have giant inner planets, and about 7% of these will be orbiting edge-on (in the line-of-sight between the star and Earth) so that we can detect a transit.
 The smaller the star, the larger the transit, so if smaller planets exist, we should be able to detect them as well around the smallest stars.
 And it looks like there could be many more smaller than larger planets around other stars.
+For an update of the number of extrasolar planets discovered to date, see the Extrasolar Planets Encyclopedia at http://exoplanet.eu/.

 What makes a habitable planet?